AgataKisel/urban-density-workflow/README.md

 3. assigns the building-level value to a grid cell using the building's representative point; and
 4. averages the assigned nearest-building distances within each grid cell.

 Touching or overlapping footprints can legitimately have a distance of zero.
-The indicator is not the average distance to all adjacent buildings.

 ## Primary density and contextual morphology

 GSI / Building Coverage Ratio is the primary 2D physical-density indicator.
 FAR/FSI and Built Volume Density add vertical information when floor-count and height support are sufficient.

 Average nearest-building distance describes building spacing.
 Street-profile height-to-width ratio describes contextual height-width morphology around streets.
-These are contextual morphology indicators rather than primary density indicators.
+These are contextual morphology indicators.

 ## Implemented data sources